rwaldron/tc39-notes/es8/2017-03/mar-21.md

 let {a, b} = unknownRegExp.exec("xy").groups || {}
 ```

-DE: for existing regexps, there's no detectable change in behavior.
+DE: For existing regexps, there's no detectable change in behavior.
 This fits into what would have been syntax errors.
 The other question is whether all the properties should be created, even if they are not matched (e.g., because they were optional). `"y" in /(?<a>x)|(?<b>y)/.exec("xy").groups`
 This could be useful in a lexer. ???
 You could do this by looking at `Object.keys()`.
 With the current draft, I've left in place that all the properties are created.
 This is not a strongly-held opinion.

-AWB: and if one isn't matched or processed, its value is `undefined`.
+AWB: And if one isn't matched or processed, its value is `undefined`.

 WH: It's created with the value `undefined`